tylimbach/RubiksCubeAI/README.md

 - [ ] Add a GUI

 ## Long Term Goals
-I have some long-term goals that are very ambitious.
-These goals will be a significant undertaking and are much more complex or computationally expensive.

-Long-term Goals:
 - Add support for alternate cube sizes (2x2, 4x4, 5x5, etc.)
 - Live 3D simulation of the cube and turn animation
-- Find a convenient way for a user to enter translate their physical cube state into the program

-Supporting larger cubes becomes much more complex not only to solve, but also to generate and simulate operations on.
-A large amount of my cube generation code is already generalized for multiple sizes, but turns and rotations are not.
-Simulating turns and rotations for NxN sized cubes is not an easy task to generalize or template.
-This will likely involve me restructuring the Cube class to contain object fields representing some combination of faces, piece types, or slices, rather than just a 3D array.
-A consequence of this restructuring is that the search algorithm will perform worse because creation of the Cube object would become more computationally expensive.

-Potential Routes:
-- Port to a compiled language
-    - Greatly increased performance & speed
-    - Java : Swing and JavaFX
-    - C++  : Qt and OpenGL
-- Port to web application
-    - Backend can remain in Python
-    - Easy to deploy and use
-    - Utilize front-end tool stacks
-    - Won't solve performance concerns
-- Port to a game engine
+- Deploy as a web app

-    - Compiled
-    - Can utilize resources and tools the engine provides
-    - Greatly simplifies the 3D graphics and animation
-- PyQt and OpenGL
-    - Little to refactor
-    - Less performative than compiled options
-    - Less documentation and workflow resources
+Supporting larger cubes becomes much more complex not only to solve, but even operations such as turns or node creation become more expensive.
+I likely need to implement variants of Kociemba's algorithm in order to simulate larger cubes.

+Eventually I will port to a compiled language like Java to improve performance and pursue these goals.
+These goals will require a lot of refactoring regardless, so it would be a good idea to port beforehand.
 ## Advice & Collaboration
 Feel free to email me at tylimbach@gmail if you have any advice or would like to aid in the project.